🏈 2026 Season Registration NOW OPEN β€” Winchester Youth Football 🏈

 All forms, medical clearances, and fees due.
 Late registration considered only if roster spots remain.

-August 8, 2026
+Monday, August 3, 2026

 Regular Season Begins

-First game weekend.
+The exact start date has not been announced yet β€” details to follow once the league schedule is released.
 Home opener at Knowlton Stadium.
 All families encouraged to come out and cheer!

-October, 2026
+TBD, 2026

 Playoffs & Championships

+Dates have not been announced yet β€” details to follow once the league schedule is released.
 Top division finishers advance to playoff rounds.
-Championship game date and location TBD by league.
+Championship game date and location set by league.

-November, 2026
+TBD, 2026

 End-of-Season Banquet

+Date has not been announced yet β€” details to follow.
 Annual awards banquet for all players, families, and coaches.
 A celebration of every player's hard work and growth.

 About the Winchester Red & Black